artiomn/markdown_articles_tool/README.md

-# Markdown articles images fixer
+# Markdown articles image links fixer

 Simple script to download images and replace image links in markdown documents.
 I.e. you have Markdown document with HTTP links.